bea94k/reactjs_sandbox/10_task/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Base for 10_task lecture
+## Tenth task - base for developing task 9 further

-Here you find a simple routing example
+A simple routing example and practising using lcoal json-server to fetch data from a file.

 ### `npm install`